Luke Maile Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Luke Maile (.200 slugging percentage in past 10 games, including no homers), take on starting pitcher Drew Rom and the St. Louis Cardinals at Great American Ball Park, Friday at 6:40 PM ET.
+On Sunday, Luke Maile (.217 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 1:40 PM ET.

 Luke Maile Game Info & Props vs. the Cardinals